Lottery Winning Call or Email

 To avoid falling for MoneyPak scams, you should remember that if you’re told you have to pay a fee to collect a cash prize or sweepstakes winnings, you haven’t won anything.
 Never give your MoneyPak number to someone you don’t know.
 Treat your MoneyPak card like cash, as transactions cannot be reversed.

-Companies such as Publishers Cleaning House already made clear that many scammers fraudulently associate themselves with PCH so advise consumers to be careful when receiving these kinds of calls or messages.
+The Publishers Cleaning House scam is also prevalent.
+Companies like PCH already made clear that many scammers fraudulently associate themselves with PCH so advise consumers to be careful when receiving these kinds of calls or messages.

 When it comes to text messages, check the content for grammar mistakes.
 If you take a good look at the picture above, you’ll see many.
 Always do your research and trust only legitimate sources.